 Leave the tomatoes at room temperature for about half an hour for the flavours to develop, then tumble onto a serving plate and crumble on the feta cheese.

-Sweet tomatoes and tangy cheese....it's a great combination!
+Cherry tomatoes and feta cheese salad.
+It's a great combination!

 Ingredients